Hello Paneristi,

 7.3.
 Case Materials

-Panerai introduced over the years many materials and finishes, followed displayed in chronological order.
+Panerai introduced over the years many materials, coatings and finishes, followed displayed in chronological order.

 Stainless steel (called here simply “steel”) was used since vintage time from Panerai, that picture shows you the PAM01086.